My Quiet Kitchen

 Serving Suggestions

-• avocado or guacamole - squeeze with lime juice to prevent browning.
+• avocado or guacamole - add a squeeze of lime juice to prevent browning

 • pico de gallo or chopped tomatoes